Annual Report Navigator

 Our Programs Up Close

-In each of our program areas, we partner with Indigenous Peoples & local communities (IP&LCs) to co-create Thriving Futures that center on a community's own priorities for implementing their self-defined legacies.
+In each of our program areas, we partner with local and Indigenous communities to co-create Thriving Futures that center on a community's own priorities for implementing their self-defined legacies.

 We do this through by engaging a diverse group of local people in our Thriving Futures process: